filipesilva/fdb/README.md

 Lots of these cloud services give you some way to download all of your stuff.

 So that got me thinking about doing a database that was mostly a queryable layer over disk files.
-I then I added more stuff to it that I thought was cool, like reactive triggers and a live system.
+I then I added more stuff to it that I thought was cool, like reactive triggers, a live system, and a http server.

 ## CLI